Questions and troubleshooting tips that will help you use Zoom meetings at Wharton.

 To solve this first log into Canvas via https://canvas.upenn.edu.
 If the Zoom tab still doesn't have any meetings in it, check with your professor.

 Livestream to YouTube: This is enabled by default for all Penn Zoom users.

 Record and post online: Once you record the session, it gets stored on your Penn Zoom account.
 It can be downloaded then uploaded to YouTube or other sites.

-Upgrade to 3000-person webinar: We would have to purchase a net new add-on license.
+Upgrade to 500 through 3000-person webinars: We would have to purchase a net new add-on license.
 Rates can be found on ISC's website https://www.isc.upenn.edu/pennzoom-rates.